 We accept checks or any major credit cards at all our locations and some locations accept cash.
 Please contact the office nearest you for information on what payments are accepted at that location.

-Does Cordell & Cordell provide discounts to military, law enforcement, and firefighter personnel?
+Does Cordell & Cordell provide discounts to military, police officers, and firefighters?

-We do offer a discount for active duty military, law enforcement, and firefighter clients.
+We do offer a discount for active duty military, police officers, and firefighter clients.
 Those clients that qualify and are current on all payments can receive 10% off billed time at the conclusion of the case.

 This does not apply to reserve or retired personnel and clients must provide proof of active duty.
 Must mention the discount during the initial consultation to qualify.